rhyslwells/Data-Archive/content/standardised/Imbalanced_Datasets_SMOTE.py.md

     - Utilizing a larger dataset with a severe imbalance ratio (e.g., 99:1) makes the impact of resampling more apparent.
 This imbalance necessitates resampling for the model to predict the minority class accurately.

 2. **Choice of Classifier**:
-    - Switching from robust classifiers like [[Random Forests]] to more sensitive ones like [[Logistic Regression]] or Support Vector Machine ([[Support Vector Machines|SVM]]) highlights the benefits of resampling.
+    - Switching from robust classifiers like [[Random Forest]] to more sensitive ones like [[Logistic Regression]] or Support Vector Machine ([[Support Vector Machines|SVM]]) highlights the benefits of resampling.
 These simpler models struggle with imbalance, providing a clear contrast between resampling and non-resampling scenarios.

 3. **Feature Overlap**:
     - Ensuring overlap in the feature space between minority and majority classes enhances the effectiveness of synthetic resampling techniques, such as SMOTE.